bmeurant/technical-docs/software-architecture/design-principles/solid.md

 ## 1. Single Responsibility Principle (SRP)

-**The Principle:** A class should have only one reason to change.
-Its purpose is to keep classes focused and cohesive, preventing them from becoming "God objects" that are difficult to manage.
+**The Principle:** A class should have only one reason to change, which means it should have only one responsibility or be responsible to a single "actor" (a user, a stakeholder, or another system).
+This keeps classes focused and cohesive, preventing them from becoming "God objects" that are difficult to manage.

 **Example:** Imagine a class named `User` that is responsible for handling user data, sending email notifications, and generating PDF reports.
 This class violates the SRP because it has three reasons to change: if the user data structure changes, if the email service changes, or if the PDF report format changes.
 To adhere to the principle, these responsibilities should be separated into individual classes, such as `UserData`, `EmailService`, and `ReportGenerator`.